jaredhoberock/thrust-workshop/fun_with_points/README.md

       thrust::tabulate(points.begin(), points.end(), random_point());
     }

-`thrust::tabulate` fills all the `points` from `begin` to `end` with a point created by `random_point`.
+`tabulate` fills all the `points` from `begin` to `end` with a point created by `random_point`.
 Each time it calls the `random_point` [function object](http://en.wikipedia.org/wiki/Function_object#In_C_and_C.2B.2B), it passes the index of the element in question.
 The whole thing happens in parallel -- we have no idea in which order the points will be created.
 This gives Thrust a lot of flexibility in choosing how to execute the algorithm.

 Finding the Centroid
 --------------------